Sharing is caring!

 Cooking Wontons:

-• In a medium - large pot (depending how many you’re cooking), bring water to a boil.
-Gently drop wontons in and stir wontons immediately to prevent sticking.
-Cook for about 5 minutes.
-Drain from the water and place in a bowl.
-Top with chili oil, finely sliced green onions, and sesame seeds, if desired.
+• Bring a medium-sized pot of water to a boil, then gently drop wontons in and stir wontons immediately to prevent sticking.
+Cook for about 3-5 minutes (or 5-7 minutes if frozen).
+Once the wontons completely float to the top, remove and drain from the water, and place in a serving bowl.
+Top with your fave chili oil or dipping sauce and garnish with finely sliced green onions and sesame seeds, if you're feeling fancy.
+Enjoy!

 Notes